aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 ## About Authors

 **Hantzley Tauckoor** is an APJ Partner Solutions Architecture Leader based in  Singapore.
-He has 20 years’ experience in the ICT industry spanning multiple  functional areas, including solutions architecture, business development,  sales strategy, consulting, and leadership.
+He has 20 years' experience in the ICT industry spanning multiple  functional areas, including solutions architecture, business development,  sales strategy, consulting, and leadership.
 He leads a team of Senior  Solutions Architects that enable partners to develop joint solutions, build  technical capabilities, and steer them through the implementation phase as  customers migrate and modernize their applications to AWS.
 Outside work, he  enjoys spending time with his family, watching movies, and hiking.